tinomager/DevAICourse-Frontend/PROMPTS.md

 Now it is getting a bit more complicated.
 I now need funktionality to edit a pet.
 I want to have an edit button for every pet listed in pets.tsx.
 When the user is clicking on the edit button, a form should open as popup to the the pet.
 After submitting the form, the pet should be updated with the method PetApi.updatePet.

 -> Ok.
 The update form misses the photoUrls array and the category.
 Lets start with the photo urls.
 We want list all photourls a pet has.
 Allow to edit the text.
 Allow to remove an entry and allow to add new entries.

+The list of pets does currently only list the pets in status available.
+I want to change the pet list to be able to choose the status to be filtered in the list.